NXTRS/Transactions/README.md

- Integration tests are running by making use of spring testcontainers, which spins up its own docker container which holds the necessary components for integration testing (a test specific kafka & postgres)
+ Integration tests are running by making use of spring testcontainers, which spins up its own docker container which holds the necessary components for integration testing (a test specific kafka & postgres) The test are not comprehensive/do not cover all cases, but serve more as an example of how to write integration tests.